saivaka/OpenCV-Sudoku-Solver/README.md

 ### Future Enhancements:
 -Make the program accept an image as an arg input instead of manually entering path in the source code
 -Add a requirements.txt file of any needed installations to run the script
 -Improve the robustness of the OpenCV filtering and digit recognition neural network model to handle variations in lighting, angles, and image quality.
+We found that some sudoku boards didn't work if they were distorted or angled in a certain manner.
+However, by optimizing our homographies, filtering, and neural network model, we can improve our program to work on almost any sudoku boards, including handwritten boards.
 -Potentially print the digits back onto the board image provide by the user

 Please refer to source code for more details.